ajitkumarkp/Computer-Vision/README.md

-CV/projects contains projects as part of opencv.org coursework- https://opencv.org/courses/course-computer-vision-one.html.
+CV/projects contains projects as part https://opencv.org/courses/course-computer-vision-one.html.
 Other repos have some numpy, PIL, opencv sample codes and algos.